 Focusing on science by investing in scientists, science student graduate school scholarships would soon be seen as a targeted, effective way to further science philanthropy in America.
 ARCS Foundation also brought stronger focus to women's leadership in science philanthropy as the organization grew nationally.

 Initially focused upon its US space program contribution, the Houston and Washington, D.C.
 Chapters were established, with each Chapter cultivating strong relationships, raising funds and supporting scholars from leading universities in their home states.

 As the primary implementers of ARCS Foundation mission, Chapters unite with the national organization as advocates for education and research, and to engage public awareness of science challenges and successes.

 ARCS Foundation is still a group of women focused on the future, proud of its dynamic history of giving and growing.
-As of 2014, ARCS Foundation has grown to 1,500 members in 16 Chapters across the United States, all of whom dedicate volunteer hours and financial support on behalf of graduate students of science.
+ARCS Foundation has grown to 1,300 members in 15 Chapters across the United States, all of whom dedicate volunteer hours and financial support on behalf of graduate students of science.

 Since its founding, ARCS Foundation has provided more than 10,000 graduate students of science with awards totaling nearly $100 million.
 Though the areas of science, engineering and medical research have expanded beyond the focus of the US space program contribution, the parameters established by our steadfast founders still guide us today in the realization of our mission.